 Employee GPS tracking is becoming more common in workplaces.
-With the improvement of SatNav systems and the increased use of smartphones, many businesses have adopted GPS tracking system to track their employees in order to monitor their work throughout their hours of service.
-Over the last few years, the cost involving installation of tracking software in handsets has decreased, allowing small to medium business (SMB) owners the opportunity to begin tracking their mobile workforce without worrying too much about the overhead cost.
+With the improvement of SatNav systems and the increased use of smartphones, many businesses have adopted GPS tracking systems to track their employees in order to monitor their work throughout their hours of service.

 The data recorded by the tracking system can be used to hold both employers and employees accountable for meeting their responsibilities.
 GPS data can be a powerful piece of information for keeping the employer-employee relationship fair.
 However, there is a difference between monitoring employees for the purpose of work and invading their privacy.